christophgil/ZIPsFS/README.md

 - https://github.com/cybernoid/archivemount
 - https://github.com/mxmlnkn/ratarmount

-# MOTIVATION
+# Use case - Archive of mass spectrometry files

 We use closed-source proprietary Windows software to read large experimental data from various types of mass spectrometry machines.
-Most of the data is eventually archived in a read-only WORM file system.
-However, with large file directories, access becomes slow, particularly on Windows systems.
+The data is immediatly copied into an intermediate storage on of the processing PC and eventually archived in a read-only WORM file system.

-To reduce the number of files and to record CRC hash sums, all files from a single mass spectrometry measurement are bundled into one ZIP archive.
+To reduce the number of individual files and disk usage and to allow for data integrity checks, all files from a single mass spectrometry measurement are bundled into one ZIP archive.
 With fewer individual files, searching through the entire directory hierarchy takes less than 1 hour.

-We initially hoped that files inside ZIP archives would be easily accessible using pipes, named pipes, process substitution, or by simply unzipping.
+We initially hoped that files inside ZIP archives would be  accessed using

+ - Pipes
+ - Named pipes
+ - Process substitution
+ - FUSE file systems with which transparently expand multiple ZIP files
+ - Unzipping and storing  extracted files on disk

 Unfortunately, these techniques did not work for our use case.
-Mounting individual ZIP files was the only solution that successfully addressed our needs.
+Mounting individual ZIP files was initially the only solution.
+But when sample size of large experiments got large, even this was not feasable.

 ZIPsFS was developed to solve the following problems: